 Whether you are a small business, large company, or individual sole proprietor, a contracts lawyer can offer the legal advice you need.
-Contracts lawyers negotiate contracts, handle contract drafting and revisions, and help you execute legally enforceable agreements.
+A contract attorney negotiates contracts, handles contract drafting and revisions, and helps you execute legally enforceable agreements.
 Many lawyers like to tell people why something cannot be done, but that’s not our style.
 We enjoy being part of the creation of new products and services – the energy is contagious.
 As a former CEO and current business lawyer, we work to find ways to structure contracts to accomplish a company’s goals, on-time, and on-budget.
 We have negotiated agreements with many US and international companies, representing companies ranging from start-ups to large organizations.
 Ultimately, we understand how to help an organization work more efficiently, so you can direct your efforts and resources on profits and growing your business.
 Whether you need a general template or a contract customized for a specific transaction, we can help.

 How Do I Know If I Need a Contract Attorney?